• Commercial Driver FAQs

 Will I need to take a vision test to obtain a Maine CDL?

 Yes.
-You will be required to take a vision test both when you first obtain your CDL and when you renew it every five years.
-Your vision must be at least 20/40 in your best eye, and you must have a 140-degree field of vision.
+You will be required to take a vision test both when you first obtain your CDL and when you renew it every 5 year (or every 4 years, if you're 65 years old or older).
+Your vision must be at least 20/40 in your best eye, and you must have a field of vision equaling 140 degrees.

 Will I need to take a road test to obtain a Maine CDL?